Experienced Houston Drug Crimes Defense Lawyer

 There are also many collateral consequences for having been convicted of a drug offense in Texas.

 Employment.
 Many occupations (such as barber, plumber, nurse, etc.) require a license to work.
-Section 53.021 of the Texas Occupations Code authorize Texas licensing authorities to revoke, suspend, or deny a license to anyone convicted of a felony or a misdemeanor involving moral turpitude.
+Section 53.021 of the Texas Occupations Code authorizes Texas licensing authorities to revoke, suspend, or deny a license to anyone convicted of a felony or a misdemeanor involving moral turpitude.

-Education: Any student convicted of the possession or sale of a controlled substance can lose or be denied financial assistance under the Federal Student Loans and Grants program, or the forfeiture of a prepaid scholarship.
+Education: Any student convicted of the possession or sale of a controlled substance can lose or be denied financial assistance under the Federal Student Loans and Grants program or the forfeiture of a prepaid scholarship.